 For three decades I have used Adobe Photoshop for creating composite photos, but as of late 2019 Photoshop is no longer supported by the Mac operating system.
 So I have been transitioning to GIMP 2.10, a free, open source application which can do many of the things Photoshop does.

-This is the final composite graphic I'm going to produce for the Fire Service Jeep Toys pages, showing a model Jeep in a real-world background photo.
+This is the final composite graphic I produced in 2001 for the Fire Service Jeep Toys pages, showing a model Jeep in a real-world background photo.

-The foreground element is photographed against a contrasting background which is similar to the color of the final background.
-I used a video camera, and grabbed a frame from the video.
+The foreground element was photographed against a contrasting background which is similar to the color of the final background.
+I used a VHS video camera, and grabbed a frame from the video.

-In Photoshop, the foreground element is carefully selected and cut out of the image, and adjusted in size if necessary.
+In Photoshop, the foreground element was carefully selected and cut out of the image, and adjusted in size as necessary.

 The background photo has been scanned in from the original source.

-The foreground is pasted into a separate layer on top of the background, so it can be positioned and color-corrected to match.
+The foreground was pasted into a separate layer on top of the background, so it could be positioned and color-corrected to match.

 Details on each layer, such as the firefighter's coat and helmet, can be retouched as necessary.

 This tutorial was posted in 2001, but I was still using basically the same approach in 2010 for a Scrambler loading some firewood (280K JPEG) and a Funline Muscle Machines Jeep on a dragstrip (240K JPEG). -- Derek Redmond